foool/node-opcua/documentation/creating_a_server.md

 ### the server script

-The script will be organised around the following four steps:
+The script will be organised around the following three steps:

     _"declaration"